AdobeDocs/experience-manager-learn.en/help/cloud-service/networking/examples/http-on-non-standard-ports-flexible-port-egress.md

 ## Code example

-This Java™ code example is of an OSGi service that can run in AEM as a Cloud Service that makes an HTTP connection to an external web server on 8080.
+This Java&trade; code example is of an OSGi service that can run in AEM as a Cloud Service that makes an HTTP connection to an external web server on 8080.
 Connections to HTTPS web servers use the environment variables `AEM_PROXY_HOST` and `AEM_HTTPS_PROXY_PORT` (default to `proxy.tunnel:3128` in AEM releases < 6094).

 >[!NOTE]
-> It is recommended the [Java™ 11 HTTP APIs](https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/package-summary.html) are used to make HTTP/HTTPS calls from AEM.
+> It is recommended the [Java&trade; 11 HTTP APIs](https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/package-summary.html) are used to make HTTP/HTTPS calls from AEM.

 + `core/src/com/adobe/aem/wknd/examples/connections/impl/HttpExternalServiceImpl.java`